AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

         - **6a**.
 The AI API is unreachable/unavailable.
             - **6a1**.
 Display an error message that the AI API is unreachable/unavailable.
             - **6a2**.
 Prompt the users to try again later or check online whether the AI API is down/under maintenance.
+        - **6b**.
+No recipes are possible for the provided user inputs.
+            - **6a1**.
+Suggest the user to try again with different inputs instead.

 4. **Manage Recipes**:
     - **Description**: Users can add or remove recipes.